pratik2630/EllioteChatBot/README.md

 # Elliot(Python Assistant)

-####    Hey ,this "ELLIOT" python bot using simple python code.We can open GUI apps using simple text.This is just experimental project we can add lot more features in it latter.
+####    Hey, this "ELLIOT" python bot using simple python code.We can open GUI apps using simple text.This is just experimental project we can add lot more features in it latter.

 ## Used librararies and features